arttumiettinen/pi2/README.md

 ## Binaries

 Pre-built binaries for Windows and CentOS Linux can be downloaded from the releases page.
+The linux binaries probably work on other Linux distributions, too, as long as library versions match.

 ## Examples